 My name is Desiree.
-I am a writer and photographer with a bachelor’s degree in American Studies (history, politics, film and literature), awarded from Keele University, and a master’s degree in Journalism (law, radio, television and print), awarded from Lincoln University, both in England.
+I am a journalist with a bachelor’s degree in American Studies (law, history, politics, literacy, and film) awarded from Keele University, and a master’s degree in Journalism awarded from Lincoln University in England.

-I now live on the smallest province of Canada, Prince Edward Island (P.E.I.).
-This is a magical place with pristine beaches, rolling fields, quirky communities that dot the landscape and locals that stop their cars to let you cross the road.
+Now I live on the smallest province in Canada – Prince Edward Island (P.E.I.).
+This is a magical place with pristine beaches, rolling fields, quirky communities that dot the landscape and locals that stop their vehicles to let you cross the road.

-As you can see from reading the above, travel is a big part of my life.
-My feet are always itching for more faraway lands where emerald bays, unlikely lagoons, soaring saw-tooth peaks to spine-tingling cliffs and many more surprises are in store.
+As you can see from reading the above, travel is a huge part of my life.
+My feet are always itching for more faraway lands where emerald bays, unlikely lagoons, soaring saw-tooth peaks to spine-tingling cliffs, and many more surprises are in store.

-Travel has helped pave the way for me to become a writer and work in radio, online media and now in print.
+Travel has helped pave the way for me to become a writer and work in radio, online media, and now in print.
 But writing is more than just work for me, it’s a passion.
-It offers an escape – in the true sense of the word – from the rest of the world.
+Writing offers an escape – in the true sense of the word – from the rest of the world.

-My life’s motto is that you can never be too busy, too old or even too “blonde” to follow your dreams.
-And I plan to knock off some more big adventures with my husband and live a life nothing short of extraordinary!
+To conclude, my life’s motto is that you can never be too busy, too old or even too “blonde” to follow your dreams.
+And I plan to knock off some more big adventures with my husband and live a life nothing short of extraordinary.